ChristosPts/d-Wrap/README.md

 ### Languages: HTML/CSS/Javascript/PHP/Sql

 **dWrap** is a simple image hosting website for desktop wallpapers.
-It allows visitors to browse, upload, download, like and delete pictures, create/delete accounts etc.
+It allows visitors to create/delete accounts, browse, upload, download, like and delete pictures.

 Visitors are split into three categories:
 1) Guests which are any visitors without an account or have not logged in.